Wyleyia

-Wyleyia is an extinct genus of birds, containing a single species, Wyleyia valdensis, known from the early Cretaceous period of Sussex, England.
+Wyleyia is an extinct genus of indeterminate maniraptoran dinosaurs containing a single species, Wyleyia valdensis, known from the early Cretaceous period of Sussex, England.
 The genus is known from a single specimen, a damaged right humerus.
 It was named to honor J. F. Wyley, who found the specimen in Weald Clay deposits of Henfield in Sussex (England).
 The specific name valdensis means "from the Weald".